4D5A/4d5a.github.io/_posts/homelab-posts/2023-03-12-install-gitea-in-a-container.md

 tags: [proxmox, linux, container, homepage]
 after-content: [disclaimer-notice.html]
 ---
-Use Alpine Linux to create a proxmox container
+Use Alpine Linux to create a proxmox container.

 First, we need to install gitea and nano (because nano is the best text editor).